iamnodejs007/sudoku-solver-ionic/README.md

 # Sudoku Solver

-An hybrid-mobile app that solves sudoku puzzles.
+A hybrid-mobile app that solves sudoku puzzles.
+The algorithm uses a recursive approach, which determines all candidates for an empty grid cell, places a candidate in that cell, and repeats for following cells until a cell is unsolvable (there are no valid candidates left for the empty grid cell).
+At this stage, the recursive function returns up the call stack (backtracking) and attempts another candidate for the previous cells.

 ## Install dependencies